Appalachian Speech and Debate Championship

 I’m a Tabula rasa Judge especially in Policy debate.
 If you don’t tell me how you want me to weigh the round and set a minimum burden for each side to have to meet within the round to win then I will default to judging based on the block and will turn into a games playing judge and will make voting decisions based on what my flow shows and dropped arguments or arguments that were lost or conceded will very much factor into my vote.
 Impacts, Warrants and links need to be made very clear, and always show me the magnitude.

 Ultimately, I judge holistically - the better debater or debate team wins the round.
 This almost always is the debater or debate team that carried the debate on my flow.
-In that rare case when it is not, it is because I consider effective communication in deciding which debater or debate team won (and in assigning speaker points).
+In that very rare case when it is not, it is because I consider effective communication in deciding which debater or debate team won (and in assigning speaker points).

 I do try to come in with an open mind.
 As a result, I will listen to and potentially "vote" any issue you raise.
 But I prefer for debaters on both sides to address the topic and clash thoughtfully with the other side's arguments.